pfreyp/SC17_Developer_Lab/Setup.md

 ## Running the hello_world example to check the F1 instance

-* The hello world exampe is a vector addition OpenCL example for which we will compile the host code which connects to a kernel that's already compiled.
+* The hello world example is a vector addition OpenCL example for which we will compile the host code associated to a pre-compiled xclbin file.
 ```
 cd /home/centos/SC17_Developer_Lab/helloworld_ocl
 make check TARGETS=hw_emu DEVICES=$AWS_PLATFORM all